A Guide to Refinancing Student Loans | SoFi

 Can refinancing a student loan help to pay off debt faster?

-Yes, refinancing student loans can help you pay off your student loan debt quicker.
-Ideally, you’ll reduce your interest payment and shorten the length of your loan.
-This allows you to pay less money in interest overall and get rid of your debt as soon as possible.
+Refinancing student loans could potentially help you pay off your student loan debt quicker.
+Ideally, when you refinance, you’ll reduce the amount of interest you pay and shorten the length of your loan.
+This allows you to pay less money in interest overall and get rid of your debt sooner.
+However, your monthly payments will typically be higher with a shorter loan term.

 What are the downsides of refinancing student loans?

-The biggest downside to refinancing student loans is losing access to federal benefits, repayment plans, and forgiveness programs.
-However, if you are in a field that’s not eligible for forgiveness and you don’t plan on needing a deferment or forbearance, it could be worth the savings to move forward with a refinance.
-As always, it’s best to heavily weigh the pros and cons for your specific situation before moving forward.
+The biggest downside to refinancing federal student loans is losing access to federal benefits, such as repayment plans and forgiveness programs.
+However, if you are in a field that’s not eligible for forgiveness and you don’t plan on needing a deferment or forbearance, it could be worth the savings to refinance.
+It’s best to carefully weigh the pros and cons for your specific situation before moving forward.

 To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
 A hard credit pull, which may impact your credit score, is required if you apply for a SoFi product after being pre-qualified.